(Last Updated on September 20, 2025)

 A NOTE TO NEW HOMESCHOOLERS: If you’re just starting out, it can be overwhelming to see a list like this.
 So many subjects.
 So many curricula choices.
 Ahhh!!
 Jumping in to any new thing can be scary but you can do it!!
 Start small and add things slowly as you find what works for your family and your situation.

 Starting out, one of the biggest hurdles for me was learning to break out of the “my-homeschool-must-look-like-public-school” mindset.
-My book, Think About Homeschooling, was written to help new homeschoolers break past stumbling blocks like that and build confidence for the journey ahead!
-Click here for more information.
+My book, Think About Homeschooling, was written to help new homeschoolers break past stumbling blocks and build confidence for the journey ahead!
+Click here for more information or buy it now!

 Subscribe today to receive new posts via email!